divyasonara16/UserAPI/README.md

 ```
 # Create and Update User

-craete new function *'CreateUser'* and also define rout into *'handleRequests'* function
+create new function *'CreateUser'* and also define route into *'handleRequests'* function

 ``` go
   func CreateUser(w http.ResponseWriter, r *http.Request){